 A facility that was shut down with little notice and little physical preparation, or has been shut down for an extended period, may require extensive work to restore operating condition.
 Time, cold or hot weather, humidity and lack of maintenance during idle periods can lead to equipment degradation or failure.
 Depending on the length of the closure, staffing turnover may require a review of security systems and operating procedures.

-This document serves as a guide to ensure facility restart planning is conducted with awareness of hazards that may have arisen during the shutdown period.
+This serves as a guide to ensure facility restart planning is conducted with awareness of hazards that may have arisen during the shutdown period.
 No document can anticipate all possible changes; modifications in supply chain, production processes, and even changes in operating regulations could introduce new complexities and hazards.

 Building Security and Services